 #1: KEF Q100

-What set KEF Q100 apart from others are its special KEF Uni-Q Driver, gold-plated bi-wire terminals and 30% more cabinet space for increased bass performance.
+KEF are known for their premium audio products ranging from $400 to $7000.
+What sets the KEF Q100s apart from other speakers on this list is the KEF Uni-Q driver, gold-plated bi-wire terminals, and 30% more cabinet space for increased bass performance.

-Its new bass drivers feature rigid new aluminium core technology that’s specially designed to enhance woofer’s performance.
+The company’s new bass drivers feature rigid aluminum core technology that’s specially designed to enhance the woofer’s performance.

-KEF Q100 can be used as main speakers or music speakers or rear or general speakers.
-Its flexibility opens up a world of audiophile quality sound at affordable price.
-We rarely get such loudspeakers under $500.
+KEF Q100s can be used as main speakers, music speakers, rear or general speakers.
+Their flexibility opens up a world of quality sound at affordable price.
+We rarely get such loud speakers under $500.

-It sports a height of 11.8 inches and 7 inches wide.
-It can generate a frequency of sound between 50 Hertz to 40,000 Hertz.
+They come in at a height of 11.8 inches and a 7 inch width, generating a sound frequency between 50 and 40,000 hertz.
 This is more than enough to enjoy music from a wide spectrum!

 “KEF Q100 are specifically for those that love excellent and accurate music without pouring in too much money, and also the one that comes with an admirable design that other bookshelf speakers can be envy of.”

 The range of good bookshelf speakers begins at around $100 and affordability, for most people, ends at around $500.